-You’ll have to mention your address, contact number, and live chat in all the pages.
+You’ll have to mention your address, contact number, and live chat on all the pages.

 A recent study shows that the size of the cart increased by up to 48% when store owners chat with site visitors.
 With proper customer support, you can increase your brand value.

 Shopify is a powerful eCommerce platform designed to help you create an online store.
-Once your store is ready, the best way to launch a Shopify store is by following your eCommerce site checklist.
+Once your store is ready, the best way to launch a Shopify store is by following this Shopify store launch checklist.

 In this article, we’ve crafted a guide on how to set up your Shopify store.
 Also, we did our research to compile a 13 step ultimate Shopify setup checklist you need to follow before you launch your Shopify store.

 The steps for creating a Shopify store are: